 The Old Town, on the slopes above the port is the charming and often overlooked Casco Vello, a wanderer’s paradise of winding streets, steep steps and pretty plazas surrounding the central Concatedral de Santa María.

 The seafood here is said to be some of the best in Spain, thanks to the area’s unique microclimate.
 Pulpo (octopous) is the local favourite, washed down with a few glasses of Galician Albariño.
 Ruá de Pescaderia (fish street) is a must for seafood lovers – it’s where you’ll find Vigo’s famed women oyster sellers.

-There are some 45 beaches in and around Vigo, including the largest and most popular, Playa de Samíl, a mile-long stretch of white sand lined with a bustling boardwalk and plenty of amenities.
+There are some 45 beaches in and around Vigo cruise port, including the largest and most popular, Playa de Samíl, a mile-long stretch of white sand lined with a bustling boardwalk and plenty of amenities.